rubenclerc/TBFGE/README.md

 # TBFGE
-A software which builds Genshin Impact team for you.
+A software which builds Genshin Impact teams for you.

 ## Prerequisites